AtomicBool/apex_dma/README.md

 ## TODO

-- Add other features when I have free time
+- Test other features when I have time

 - Windows with version <22000 will not be supported ( keyboard )\
   because the Registry is not working well\